LSU Vs. Oklahoma, predictions, betting trends for the college football semifinal

 Oklahoma won a fifth consecutive Big 12 championship and is making a third consecutive appearance in the Playoffs with coach Lincoln Riley.
 Heisman Trophy runner-up Jalen Hurts leads a talented offensive that finished second in the FBS in total yards (554.2) and fifth in points per game (43.2).
 Open receiver CeeDee Lamb is a player who breaks the game, and the defense improved under the new coordinator Alex Grinch.
 However, Oklahoma will not have defensive end Ronnie Perkins, nor runner Rhamondre Stevenson and receiver Trejan Bridges, who were suspended Wednesday.

-There will be a surplus of first-round talent in the field of the NFL when these teams engage.
+There will be a surplus of NFL first-round talent in the field when these teams connect.
 With that in mind, here is everything you need for the Peach Bowl Playoff semifinal:

 Oklahoma vs. LSU